PROGRAM IN HUMAN MEDICINE

 Transfer CreditsFor a student who is pursuing a full-time M.B.A. degree from MSU jointly with a Doctor of Medicine (M.D.) degree from Michigan State University - College of Human Medicine, a maximum of 12 credits from the MSU College of Human Medicine may be transferred to the full-time M.B.A. degree program.

 Oral Maxillofacial Surgery Admission PathwayMSU-CHM provides an Oral Maxillofacial Surgery (OMFS) Pathway for students accepted to the College of Human Medicine who have successfully completed a D.D.S degree and have been accepted to the Henry Ford Hospital Oral Maxillofacial Surgery Residency Program.
-These students will begin the Middle Clinical Experience upon matriculation, and will complete the remainder of the M.D. program credits through the MD/OMFS residency track program, receiving a waiver for 41 credits.
+These students will begin the M2 year upon matriculation, and will complete the remainder of the M.D. program credits through the MD/OMFS residency track program, receiving a waiver for 41 credits.
 OMFS students must complete all listed Requirements for the Doctor of Medicine degree except for the differences outlined here:

 - Exempted from taking HM 552 and HM 553.

-- Instead of HM 554, must complete HM 544 Med School III, 16 credits.
+- Instead of HM 562, must complete HM 544 Med School III, 10 credits.

-- Instead of HM 556, must complete HM 549 Med School V, 10 credits.
+- Instead of HM 564, must complete HM 549 Integrated Topics in Human Medicine, 9 credits.